 • The Bioindustrial Receipt of Samples Book must be signed at all times by the courier or the Client, indicating that the samples have been delivered.

-• There is no routine sampling conducted at the customer, unless it concerns a production problem that requires investigation.
+• There is no routine sampling conducted at the customer unless it concerns a production problem that requires investigation.

-• On receipt of samples they are presorted in the sample reception area as per the Request for Sample Analysis Form.
+• On receipt of samples, they are presorted in the sample reception area as per the Request for Sample Analysis Form.

 • Each sample is allocated a LIMS generated laboratory number, and electronically captured on the Laboratory Information System,(LIMS).
-The following details are recorded on a sample logging sheet, date, customer, batch, analysis and release date to keep track of the analysis efficiencies.
+The following details are recorded on a sample logging sheet, date, customer, batch, analysis, and release date to keep track of the analysis efficiencies.
 The numbering is sequential and reverts back to one, on the first day of the month, 2015-A-0001

 Samples for stability storage and analysis are logged in with a sample number on the LIMS system and a schedule is worked out for the frequency and duration of stability.
 The sample is tested initially and a report is issued.
 Reminders for each cycle of testing is logged on to the computer, that notifies the laboratory administrator, who then notifies the laboratory supervisor, that the sample needs to be tested.
-A work sheet is completed, by the relevant laboratory and the sample is analysed.
+A worksheet is completed, by the relevant laboratory and the sample is analyzed.

-The sample is numbered and distributed to either the HPLC/Chemistry, Microbiology or Nutritional laboratory, where it is stored according to sample type i.e. either at 4 / 80C, refrigeration or at room temperature.
-Work flow is recorded on the white board in the main laboratory.
+The sample is numbered and distributed to either the HPLC/Chemistry, Microbiology, or Nutritional laboratory, where it is stored according to sample type i.e. either at 4 / 80C, refrigeration, or at room temperature.
+Workflow is recorded on the whiteboard in the main laboratory.

 Received samples have 5 working days in which the analysis has to be completed and the results released.

 • Traceability of samples through documentation, means mapping the work done from logging to final report.
-This includes reference materials, instrumentation, environment, calculations, chromatograms/graphs and correspondence.
+This includes reference materials, instrumentation, environment, calculations, chromatograms/graphs, and correspondence.

 • All documentation is attached to the worksheet with the final report.

-• Any changes to the work sheet are crossed out and signed, not tippexed.
+• Any changes to the worksheet are crossed out and signed, not tippexed.

 • All blanks are filled out with information, if not applicable, a not applicable note is made.
 No dittos are allowed.